android/ndk-samples/prefab/README.md

 1. Link the dependencies to your libraries.

-Linking the dependency to your library will automatically make the headers available, link the required libraries, and pack the dependencies you use into your application.
+Linking the dependency to your library will automatically make the headers available, link the required libraries, and include the dependencies you use in your application or library.

 To produce an AAR that exposes C/C++ APIs: